happelm/intuneworkshops/Intune1Links.md

 # 🌐 Intune 1 - Link Collection

-Welcome to the amazing collection of links for your Intune Workshop!
+Welcome to the curated list of core resources for Microsoft Intune.
+This is the first part of the Intune workshop series and provides foundational links across modern desktop deployment, user help, licensing, platform integration, and device configuration.

 ---